brandur/sorg/content/articles/second-wave-api-first.md

 ### On behalf of people (#on-behalf-of-people)

 Notably, this is different than the first wave of APIs that I described above.
-Instead of APIs being to offer infinitely flexible access for inter-service access, scrape data, or build apps on top of someone else's plaform, their primary use will be fulfill requests on behalf of a primary user.
+Instead of APIs being to offer infinitely flexible access for inter-service access, scrape data, or build apps on top of someone else's platform, their primary use will be to fulfill requests on behalf of a primary user.
 Exactly like what they'd be doing through a first party app, but in a programmatic way.

 {{Figure "During the first wave, APIs were largely aimed at third parties who'd use them to extend and augment the underlying platform to provide additional features for users."
 (ImgSrcAndAltAndClass "/assets/images/second-wave-api-first/first-wave.svg" "During the first wave, APIs were largely aimed at third parties who'd use them to extend and augment the underlying platform to provide additional features for users." "overflowing")}}

 {{Figure "In the second wave, APIs map cleanly to normal product capabilities.
 They provide programmatic access for agents that act on behalf of people."
 (ImgSrcAndAltAndClass "/assets/images/second-wave-api-first/second-wave.svg" "In the second wave, APIs map cleanly to normal product capabilities.
 They provide programmatic access for agents that act on behalf of people." "overflowing")}}

-It may seem like a subtle difference, but there's considerable differences.
+It may seem like a subtle difference, but there are considerable differences.
 The second model better incentivizes APIs to exist:

 * APIs aren't for building a product that aims to displace the offerings of the underlying platform, but rather for giving users an alternative way to access it.

-* Security models are simplified because they're the same ones use by the product itself.
+* Security models are simplified because they're the same ones used by the product itself.
 Users have the same visibility that they'd have through a first party app, and no more.

 * Aiming to support access patterns for a single person, platforms can rate limit much more aggressively to curb expenses and operational problems associated with offering an API.